SohailaDiab/365-Days-of-AI/Week-1/Day-5/MAE.md

 - The lower the value the more accurate the model is.

 ### Differences:
-- RMSE takes into account the direction of the error, MSE does not since it takes the absolute value.
-- RMSE is sensitive to outliers (much larger errors) and penalizes large errors since the errors are squared
+- RMSE is sensitive to outliers
+- RMSE penalizes large errors since the errors are squared
--
+- MAE returns values that are more interpretable as it is simply the average of absolute error
+- RMSE is always higher than or equal to MAE since the errors are squared.
+RMSE == MAE if all of the errors have the same magnitude

 ### When to use each?
 - If you want to give more weights to observations that are further away from the mean, RMSE is more suitable when these large errors are unwanted since it gives a high weight to such errors.